Packaging z/OS extensions

 You can extend Zowe in multiple ways.
-You may extend Zowe with "microservices", which may start a new service within Zowe.
-You can also create Zowe App Framework plug-ins to provide UI to users.
+You may extend Zowe with microservices, which may start a new service within Zowe.
+You can also create Zowe App Framework plug-ins to provide users with a UI.

-- component: is the most generic way to describe a program which can work within Zowe.
+Component refers to the most generic way to describe a program which can work within Zowe.
 It can be a microservice, a Zowe App Framework plug-in, or even just a shared program to be used by other Zowe components.
 This is also the generic word when referring to both Zowe core components and extensions.
-In most of the cases described in this topic, this terminology doesn't include programs running on the client side, like Zowe CLI plug-in or Zowe Explorer (VSCode extension).
+In most of the cases described in this topic, this terminology does not include programs running on the client side, like Zowe CLI plug-in or Zowe Explorer (VSCode extension).

 You can package Zowe components (extensions) into various formats.
 You can package them as a stand-alone PAX, ZIP, or TAR file.
 You can also bundle and ship your Zowe extension(s) within another product.

 jobs-api-package-1.0.4.zip, consists of the following files and directories:

 Refers to the Zowe component manifest file.
 You can find detailed definition of manifest in Server Component Manifest File Reference.

 An example filename of the json schema file specified by the manifest property